IbrahimO123/IbrahimO123/README.md

 8- 👋 Hi, I’m @IbrahimO123
 - 👀 I’m interested in Industrial Automation | Software Engineering | Data Analyst
-- 🌱 I’m currently learning Front-end Engineering with Altschool Africa
+- 🌱 Front-end Engineering with Altschool Africa
 - 💞️ I’m looking to collaborate on any program relating to the above mentioned topics and any other you find me suit in
 - 📫 How to reach me on email: oliyideibrahim123@gmail.com | +2349038961332 |